 Many WNBA players, as well as other social justice advocates, are trying to make the case that WNBA players should be paid the same as NBA players (as a percentage of league revenue), but that is just not feasible.

 Last year, of the $60 million in revenue of the WNBA, about $12.3 million is paid out to the players, which equates to just over 20% of the total revenue.

 When comparing this to the NBA, which is a 50-50 split of revenue (NBA pays out 50% of revenue to players), it may seem unfair.

 However, these stats don’t take into account the revenue, or even more important profits of each of the leagues.

 The most obvious difference between the leagues is the sheer amount of money they make, not even taking into account how much they profit.
-The NBA makes $8.3B/year, while the WNBA only generates $60M (as we said earlier).
+The NBA has revenues of $8.3B/year, while the WNBA only generates $60M (as we said earlier).

 NBA vs WNBA Profit

 The WNBA has produced an average net loss of $10M per year.